Social Change in a Digital Age

 Lectures, independent research, peer to peer learning, dialogues, project work in groups, presentation of online publication.

-Contact teaching in Turku 5 August – 16 August.
-The start and/or finish of the course is completed online.
+1 August – 30 August.
+Contact teaching in Turku 4-15 August 2025.
+The start and finish of the course is completed online.

 Åbo Akademi University